rellermeyer/TUD-DistributedSystems/docs/report.md

 We have built a total of 17 tests through which Coordinators and Participants exchange messages and perform the corresponding message verification and decision making processes.
 These tests ensure the implementation correctness by creating protocol instances and making coordinator replicas and participants conduct several distributed commit protocols.
 A different number of transactions, coordinator replicas and participants is used to test the system's resilience to multiple message passing.
-Further participant behaviour is tested by sending abort messages in the middle of a commit transaction.
+The ability to abort a transaction was also tested.

 The following tests were implemented using tests in/with Scala/Akka: